 Chromatography, high performance chromatography coupled with mass spectroscopy, nuclear magnetic resonance spectroscopy (NMR), near infrared resonance (NIR) Raman spectroscopy, and Fourier transformed infrared spectroscopy (FT-IR) are some of the metabolomic approaches used to determine plant metabolites.

-- A combination of capillary electrophoresis with mass spectroscopy (CE-MS) aids in the characterization of the amino acid profile in the cell culture of plants, demonstrates the metabolome in the orange leaves infected by bacteria, and in the metabolite profile identification in Illicium anisatum.
+A combination of capillary electrophoresis with mass spectroscopy (CE-MS) aids in the characterization of the amino acid profile in the cell culture of plants, demonstrates the metabolome in the orange leaves infected by bacteria, and in the metabolite profile identification

-- NMR methods have proved to improve anticancer indole alkaloids production by overexpression of G10H and ORCA3 in Catharanthus roseus plants.
+Arabidopsis thaliana plants NMR methods have proved to improve anticancer indole alkaloids production by overexpression of G10H and ORCA3 in